 performing Allison's songs with the Biggish Band as well as guest appearances by Orange Is the New Black star Lea DeLaria, folk singer Jolie Holland, Verve recording artist Lucy Woodward, and jazz singer Sasha Dobson.

 The Biggish Band has also been featured at Lincoln Center's "Midsummer Night's Swing" and has at various times included songwriter and performance artist Justin Vivian Bond, Joey Arias, and Lea DeLaria, as well as jazz pianist and singer Champian Fulton.
 The band has regularly appeared at the Blue Note Jazz Festival and collaborates with various established venues and producers, including humorist and writer Kiki Valentine, at The Player's Club with Justin Bond, Martha Wainwright, Jolie Holland and The Minsky Sisters.
 They also celebrated Frank Sinatra's centennial as part of the 2015 Tribeca Film Festival, for which Hopkins created updated arrangements for classic Sinatra songs that were sung by actress and singer Lea DeLaria, artist Ne-Yo, singer Alice Smith, and The Killers front man Brandon Flowers.

 In 2014, the band began its Wednesday night residency at Minton's, the legendary Harlem jazz venue formerly known as Minton's Playhouse, where Hopkins also served as music programmer.
-That residency led to the band's recording Meet Me at Minton's for Harlem Jazz Records, the label founded in 2016 by Minton's owner, Dick Parsons, who in addition to his career helming Citigroup and Time Warner, is Chairman of the Executive Board of the Jazz Foundation of America.
+That residency led to the band's recording Meet Me at Minton's (featuring Jon Hendricks, Andy Bey, Brianna Thomas, and more).